 What they are looking for

 The results of the test are expressed in ng/ml (nanograms per milliliter).
-Although many immunoassay tests give instant results in terms of positive and negative, they generally use a cutoff point to determine whether one has passed or failed.
+Although many immunoassay tests give instant results regarding positive and negative, they generally use a cutoff point to determine whether one has passed or failed.

 A positive on the immunoassay tests may, in some cases, need a follow-up.
 This is where the more rigorous GC/MS test comes into play.
 It is less possible to get a false positive on this test.